 1. carrying out literature research, an assignment or a preliminarydesign, writing a thesis, article or 'position paper', or giving a presentation in public;

-2. carrying out a design or research assignment, doing tests and experiments, participating in practicals, practicing skills;
+2. carrying out a design or research assignment, doing tests and experiments, participating in practicals, practicing the rules and regulations of the Examination Board (WHW, Article

 3. following an internship, taking part in fieldwork or an excursion;